AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 ### Privacy and linked resources {#privacy-linked-resources}

+>[!CAUTION]
+>
-If any Campaign custom resource record contains personal information, applicable to a customer’s use of Campaign, such record should be linked to a corresponding Campaign profile record (either directly or through another custom resource) so that a privacy related delete on the profile record can also delete the linked custom resource record containing personal information; the linking and deletion options between the entities must be configured to enable this cascade-like removal of the linked records.
+>If any Campaign custom resource record contains personal information, applicable to a customer’s use of Campaign, such record should be linked to a corresponding Campaign profile record (either directly or through another custom resource) so that a privacy related delete on the profile record can also delete the linked custom resource record containing personal information; the linking and deletion options between the entities must be configured to enable this cascade-like removal of the linked records.
 Personal information should not be entered into a custom resource that is not linked to the profile.

-Learn how to map Campaign resources and Dynamics 365 entities [in this section](../../integrating/using/d365-acs-map-campaign-custom-resources-and-dynamics-365-custom-entities.md).

 ## Opt-out {#opt-out}